vaeryn-uk/vul/README.md

 `TVulMeasure` and `TVulNumber` provide functionality for representing and modifying numeric values in game logic, such as health and stats in an RPG system.

+`TVulCharacterStat` is similar to above, but is simplified for stats that have modifications bucketed by defined sources, which are each tracked independently.

 ### Level management

 A `AVulLevelManager` can be dropped in to a root level and levels configured.
 Management of streaming the